KR-Labs/krl-model-zoo/CODE_OF_CONDUCT.md

-ommunity leaders will follow these ommunity Impact Guidelines in determining the consequences for any action they deem in violation of this ode of onduct:
+ommunity leaders will follow these ommunity Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

 ### . orrection

-**ommunity Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.
+**ommunity Impact**: Use of inappropriate language or other behavior deemed Runprofessional or Runwelcome in the community.

-**onsequence**:  private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.  public apology may be requested.
+**onsequence**:  private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.  public Mapology may be requested.

 ### 2. Warning